Blonde Phantom: Powers and abilities

 The Blonde Phantom had no superhuman powers.
 She is an athletic woman, a skilled hand-to-hand combatant, and a fine markswoman with the conventional handgun she carried.
 She also possesses excellent secretarial skills, as the secretary for the Mark Mason Detective Agency, and later as the secretary of New York City District Attorney Blake Tower.

 Reception

-Critical response

 Deirdre Kaye of Scary Mommy called Blonde Phanthom a "role model" and "truly heroic."
-Ben Patton of CBR.com ranked Blonde Phantom 2nd in their "Marvel: 5 Great Characters From The Past (& 5 Best Left Forgotten)" list, while Megan Nicole O'Brien ranked her 8th in their "Marvel: 10 Best Golden Age Heroines" list, and Albinder Cole ranked her 9th in their "10 Marvel Characters Who Deserve Their Own Series Again" list, and 10th in their "10 Characters We Want To See On A Second Season Of She-Hulk: Attorney At Law" list.
+Ben Patton of CBR.com ranked Blonde Phantom 2nd in their "Marvel: 5 Great Characters from the Past (& 5 Best Left Forgotten)" list, while Megan Nicole O'Brien ranked her 8th in their "Marvel: 10 Best Golden Age Heroines" list, and Albinder Cole ranked her 9th in their "10 Marvel Characters Who Deserve Their Own Series Again" list, and 10th in their "10 Characters We Want to See on a Second Season of She-Hulk: Attorney at Law" list.
 Comics Buyer's Guide ranked Blonde Phantom 98th in their "100 Sexiest Women in Comics" list.